richelbilderbeek/journal_club_20210902/README.md

 > With the support of a MRSD K01 award from the Eunice Kennedy Shriver National Institute of Child Health and Human Development (2018-2023), she is studying genomics and biostatistics to incorporate gene-environment interplay (especially epigenetic mechanisms of embodiment) into her research program.

-I would feel that three years in the field is a bit short to write such a 'shin-kicking' article.
+I would feel that three years being in the field with side-projects is a bit short to write such a 'shin-kicking' article.

 #### Publishing on Open Science in closed access journal